pivo-inc/pivo-pro-sdk-testapp-ios/README.md

 ## Report
 If you encounter an issue during setting up the sdk, please contact us at app@3i.ai or open an issue.

+## Changelogs

+In version 0.0.8:
+- Change class name from `PivoProSDK` to `PivoSDK` to prevent an error
+- Support new Pivo types
+- Build with Swift 5.5
+- In order to get `Rotated` feedback when rotates Pivo, please make sure to use `turnLeftWithFeedback` and `turnRightWithFeedback` with speed from `getSupportedSpeedsByRemoteControllerInSecoundsPerRound`